 How to Dehydrate Cranberries

 Pretreatment for cranberries is absolutely necessary.
-There are two options:

 See how they are drying at all different rates?
 The cranberries took about 20-24 hours.
 You really need to watch this fruit closely, because if they get too dried out, they’re completely hard and have zero taste.
 If they get slightly overdone, they’re chewy – like eating waxed paper – and have almost no taste.
 And if you try to compensate and assume that a dried cranberry that looks about like a raisin is “good enough”, this might happen to you:

-How to Know if Food is Fully Dehydrated?
+How to Know If Food Is Fully Dehydrated?

 As you can tell by my sad, sad photo above, I didn’t always know this tip.
 When you think a food is finished drying out, put a few pieces in a plastic baggie and fold it over.
 If there’s any condensation on the inside of the bag after a few minutes, keep drying them out!
 Once you package the food for storage (I use glass jars as often as I can, but I do rely on plastic bags, too), keep an eye on it over the next day.
-If you see any moisture collecting on the inside, get it back in the dehydrator, stat!
+If you see any moisture collecting on the inside, get it back in the food dehydrator, stat!
 You can check to see if the pieces come apart after being pressed together tightly.
 If so, they’re done.

 How to Dehydrate Cherries